rootsongjc/kubernetes-handbook/content/en/blog/why-istio-need-spire/index.md

 ---
-title: "Why would you need SPIRE for authentication with Istio?"
+title: "Why Would You Need Spire for Authentication With Istio?"
 draft: false
 date: 2022-06-29T11:27:49+08:00
 description: "This article explains what SPIRE means for zero-trust architectures and why you would need SPIRE for authentication in Istio."